SL$^{2}$A-INR: Single-Layer Learnable Activation for Implicit Neural Representation: Method

-Instead of relying on traditional discrete data structures like pixels or voxels, INRs encode information within the weights and structure of a neural network.
-Mathematically, this can be expressed as a neural network \( f_{\theta} \), where \( \theta \) represents the parameters of the network.
-The input \( \mathbf{x} \) typically denotes coordinates (e.g., spatial coordinates in an image), and the output \( \mathbf{y} \) represents the corresponding signal values (e.g., intensity values in an image).
-Formally, this relationship is defined as:

-this neural network is trained using the mean squared error (MSE) loss.
-The MSE loss function is defined as:
+Implicit Neural Representations (INRs) provide an alternative to traditional discrete data structures, such as pixels or voxels, by encoding information within the weights and structure of a neural network.
+Formally, an INR can be represented as a neural network \( f_{\theta}: \mathbb{R}^{d_0} \to \mathbb{R}^{d_{L}} \) with \( L \) layers, where \( \theta \in \mathbb{R}^M \) denotes the network parameters.
+The input \( \mathbf{x} \in \mathbb{R}^{d_0} \) typically corresponds to coordinates (e.g., spatial coordinates in an image), while the output \( \mathbf{y} \in \mathbb{R}^{d_L} \) represents the corresponding signal values (e.g., intensity values in an image).
+The network is trained by optimizing a loss function, such as the mean squared error (MSE) loss, which is defined as: